 A question of attention

-In April I shared an artiphotograph of a person's lower legs and feet in walking shoes in grass with dappled lightcle about spacious questions, how they leave room for reflective thinking, liberate our creativity and honour the experience and emergent understanding of our coachees.
+In April I shared an article about spacious questions, how they leave room for reflective thinking, liberate our creativity and honour the experience and emergent understanding of our coachees.
 Spacious questions invite us to slow down thinking and dwell in the pause, where new perspectives, ideas and even answers can be found.
 Key to the effectiveness of spacious questions is the presence of the coach and their generative attention.
 The guest blog from Rob Booth focusses on just that, the power and importance of generative attention.
 It complements what I’ll consider here

 how questions which invite our clients to pay attention to what they notice (not only in their head but in their heart and their body) can deepen their knowledge of themselves and help them move further towards the outcomes they’re looking for.